njas17/VictressFin/README.md

-# sejiwa
+# VictreeFin

 ![Frontend](support/home-page.png)

-A web application for members to create charity events and gather volunteers and public users to search for charity events and sign-up as volunteers.
+A web application for members to create ........

 ## Motivation